Skip to main content

 }

 Always verify webhook signatures!
 This prevents attackers from sending fake webhook events to your endpoint.
-The lava.webhooks.verify() method uses HMAC SHA-256 for secure verification.
+Use HMAC SHA-256 with timing-safe comparison.

 Webhook Configuration